Fibered Universal Algebra for First-Order Logics: Introduction

-Since we model truth and not proof, we use a special class of hyperdoctrines for our semantics called prop-categories by Pitts \cite{Pitts2000}.
-A prop-category is a pair $ (\m{C},P) $, where $ \m{C} $ is a category with designated finite products and $ P \colon \m{C} \to \Pos $ is a contravariant functor to $ \Pos $, the category of partially ordered sets and monotone maps.
-The prop-categories in \cite{Pitts2000} are assumed to satisfy additional adjoint conditions so that they interpret the quantifiers and connectives of intuitionistic predicate logic.
-To model a broad variety of logics, we allow arbitrarily many quantifier and operation symbols in a first-order language $ \s{L} $ and we replace the adjoint conditions with weaker algebraic ones.
-Despite this generalization, the prop-categorical semantics of a logic can still be encoded in a $2$-category of prop-categories we denote $ \FA_{\s{L}} $ (or just $ \FA $), where roughly theories are objects, structures are morphisms, and structure-preserving maps are $2$-cells.
+Since we model truth and not proof, we use poset-valued instead of more general category-valued hyperdoctrines for our semantics called prop-categories by Pitts \cite{Pitts2000}.
+That is, a prop-category is a pair $ (\m{C},P) $, where $ \m{C} $ is a category with designated finite products and $ P \colon \m{C} \to \Pos $ is a contravariant functor to $ \Pos $, the sub-category of $ \Cat $, whose objects are partially ordered sets and morphisms are monotone maps.
+The prop-categories in \cite{Pitts2000} are assumed to satisfy additional adjointness conditions so that they interpret the quantifiers, equality predicate and connectives of intuitionistic predicate logic.
+To model a broad variety of logics, we allow arbitrarily many quantifier and operation symbols in a first-order language $ \s{L} $ and we replace the adjointness conditions with weaker algebraic ones.
+Despite this generalization, the semantics of the logics we consider can still be encoded in a $2$-category of prop-categories we denote $ \FA_{\s{L}} $ (or just $ \FA $), where roughly theories are prop-categories, structures are prop-category morphisms, and structure-preserving maps are $2$-cells.

 Moreover, the morphisms in $ \FA $ determine a natural action of formula substitution which also addresses issue (2).
-A footnote in a standard reference on AAL \cite[p.\ 106]{Font2016} says: \begin{quote} In first-order languages we replace an individual (free) variable by a term; we do not replace an atomic formula, inside a more complex one, by and an arbitrary formula, which is what is done in a sentential language. \end{quote} However, if one unpacks the action of morphisms on theories it essentially does that.
+A standard reference on AAL \cite[p.\ 106]{Font2016} says the following about substitution in first-order logics in contrast with substitution in propositional logics: \begin{quote} \ldots the role of sentential variables is played by atomic formulas, and the concept of substitution itself becomes quite different.
+In first-order languages we replace an individual (free) variable by a term; we do not replace an atomic formula, inside a more complex one, by an arbitrary formula, which is what is done in a sentential language.
+As a consequence, no substitution-invariance (structurality) holds. \end{quote} However, if one unpacks the action of morphisms on theories it essentially\footnote{Technically, in the case of single-sorted classical predicate logic, for a fixed $n \in \mathbb{N}$, we replace each $m$-ary relation symbol with an arbitrary formula-in-context, whose context has $nm$ variables.
+This is a natural generalization of the propositional case, since propositional atomic formulas are also nullary relation symbols.} does that.
 A restricted form of this notion of formula substitution appears in \cite[p.\ 191]{Church1956}, though it seems to be missing from many contemporary textbooks on mathematical logic.
-This is not surprising, since the account in \cite{Church1956} for classical first-order logic without functions symbols is already complicated without the help of contexts.
+This is not surprising, since the account in \cite{Church1956} for classical first-order logic is quite complicated without the help of contexts.